Saturday, February 14, 2009

 Directions:

-~ In a large, deep pot combine the oils and toast the mustard and cumin seeds over medium heat until they begin to pop (about 2 minutes; you might want to cover the pot for this part)
+~ In a large, deep pot heat the oil and toast the mustard and cumin seeds over medium heat until they begin to pop (about 1-2 minutes; you might want to cover the pot for this part).

 ~ Add the onions, garlic, ginger and seasonings.
 Continue cooking another 5 minutes, stirring to prevent sticking.

-~ Add the potatoes, chana dal, tomatoes and their liquid; cook another few minutes.
+~ Add the potatoes, the chana dal, and tomatoes with their liquid; cook another few minutes.

-~ Add the coconut milk, cover and bring to a boil.
+~ Add the coconut milk, cover the pot, and bring to a boil.

-~ Reduce heat to low and cook (about) 40 minutes, stirring every 10 minutes or so to prevent sticking.
+~ Reduce heat to low and cook (about) 40 minutes, stirring every 10 minutes or so to prevent sticking; you can add a splash of water if it looks like things are getting too thick.

-~ Add the frozen peas and cook another 10 minutes.
+~ Add the frozen spinach and peas and cook another 5 minutes.

 Saffron Rice